 What’s the Big Deal?

-AIDS-related complications and deaths are declining, while heart disease among HIV-infected individuals is emerging as a major public health problem.
+AIDS-related complications and deaths are declining, while heart disease among people with HIV is emerging as a major public health problem.
 This is happening despite effective treatment for HIV.
-People living with HIV are 50 to 100% more likely to develop heart disease — this includes heart attack and stroke — compared with people who do not have HIV.
+People with HIV are 50 to 100% more likely to develop heart disease — this includes heart attack and stroke — compared with people who do not have HIV.
 Increased chronic inflammation related to HIV may be contributing to the increased risk of heart disease.
-For additional information, download the REPRIEVE_Infographic

 What’s Being Done about Heart Disease in HIV?

 REPRIEVE, which stands for a Randomized Trial to Prevent Vascular Events in HIV, is the first large-scale randomized clinical research trial to test a strategy for heart disease prevention among people living with HIV.
 Specifically, REPRIEVE will test whether a daily dose of a statin (pitavastatin) reduces the risk of heart disease among HIV-infected individuals.

 In people without HIV, statin medications reduce cholesterol and prevent heart disease.
 In smaller studies among people with HIV, statins have also to decreased inflammation; we need to confirm these findings in larger studies of people with HIV.